 The Graduate Program in the Department of Biology provides students with specialized training through course work, research, and teaching.
-The Office of Graduate Studies (OGS) establishes the minimal University guidelines for all graduate degrees.
+The Office of Graduate and Professional Studies (OGAPS) establishes the minimal University guidelines for all graduate degrees.
 The Biology Department has established additional requirements that all students must satisfy.
-It is your responsibility as a graduate student to insure that you have met all departmental and university requirements for your degree.
-Please note that graduate students must fulfill the requirements of the catalog that is current during the semester they complete their degree requirements.
+It is your responsibility as a graduate student to ensure that you have met all departmental and university requirements for your degree.
+Please note that graduate students must fulfill the requirements of the catalog that is current during the semester they enter the program.
 This is the case for both University and Department of Biology requirements.
-It is the student's responsibility to keep up with changes in requirements
+It is the student's responsibility to keep up with changes in requirements.

-This book provides you with the Departmental and a summary of University requirements; a complete description can be found in the Graduate Catalog.
+This book provides you with the Departmental and a summary of University requirements; however, a complete description of University requirements can be found in the Graduate Catalog.
 Please keep this book and a copy of the Graduate Catalog handy and refer to them as you progress through your degree.
-Additional information can be obtained from the Office of Graduate Studies and the Biology Graduate Advising Office, located in Butler Hall Room 102.
+Additional information can be obtained from the Office of Graduate and Professional Studies, located in the Jack K. Williams Administration Building, and the Biology Graduate Advising Office, located in Butler Hall Room 102.

-DEADLINES for GRADUATE DEGREE REQUIREMENTS
+II.
+DEADLINES FOR GRADUATE DEGREE

 The Department of Biology has established the following deadlines.
-The schedule is identical for all four degrees granted in the Department of Biology.
+The schedule is identical for both degrees granted in the Department of Biology.

 BIOLOGY DEPT. DEADLINES Ph.D.
-Degree Choice of Major Professor By the end of the 2nd Semester Degree Plan Filed with Department Before registering for the 3rd Semester Proposal Draft submitted to Advisor End of 4 th Semester Proposal Filed with Department During the 5th Semester (see page 18) Preliminary Exam During the 5th Semester (see page 19) Final Examination Within Four Years of Completing the Prelim Exam M.S.
-Degree Choice of Major Professor By the end of the 2nd Semester Degree Plan Filed with Department Before registering for the 3rd Semester Proposal Filed with Department During the 3rd Semester (see page 27) Final Examination Conclusion of Research / Thesis written Note that the number of semesters does NOT include summer sessions.
+Degree Choice of Major Professor By the end of the 2nd Semester Degree Plan Filed with Department Before registering for the 3rd Semester Proposal Draft submitted to Advisor End of 4 th Semester Proposal Filed with Department During the 5th Semester (see page 18) Preliminary Exam During the 5th Semester (see page 19) Final Examination Within Four Years of Completing the Prelim Exam

-ALL PAPERWORK SHOULD BE SUBMITTED THROUGHT THE BIOLOGY GRADUATE ADVISING OFFICE
+A. ALL PAPERWORK SHOULD BE SUBMITTED THROUGH THE BIOLOGY GRADUATE ADVISING OFFICE

-All paperwork to be filed with the Office of Graduate Studies (OGS) or other university offices must be routed through the Biology Graduate Advising Office.
-The Graduate Advising Office will review the document, obtain signatures from the Department Head or Graduate Advisor, log in the paperwork, make copies for your departmental file, and file the paperwork with OGS.
+All paperwork to be filed with the Office of Graduate and Professional Studies (OGAPS) or other university offices must be routed through the Biology Graduate Advising Office.
+The Graduate Advising Office will review the document, obtain signatures from the Department Head or Graduate Advisor, log in the paperwork, make copies for your departmental file, and file the paperwork with OGAPS.

-PROGRESS TOWARDS THE DEGREE
+B. PROGRESS TOWARDS THE DEGREE